knpuniversity/javascript/knpu/ep1-basics/post-proper-api-endpoint.md

 # Proper JSON API Endpoint Setup

-It's time to graduate from this old-school AJAX approach where the server sends us back JSON!
-Its still super easy to do, but it's going the way of the dinosaurs.
+It's time to graduate from this old-school AJAX approach where the server sends us HTML, to one where the server sends us ice cream!
+I mean, JSON!
-Instead, let's treat our server like a true API that sends and receives JSON.

 First, in `LiftController::indexAction`, let's remove the two AJAX if statements from before: we won't use them anymore.
-In fact, we're not going to use this endpoint at all anymore.
+In fact, we're not going to use this endpoint at all.
 So, close this file.

 Next, head to your browser, refresh, and view the source.
 Find the `<form>` element and copy the entire thing.
 Then back in your editor, find `_form.html.twig` and